christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 _Go to the Certifications tab to download your digital certificate and CompTIA logos._

 ![Security+ certificate.](/images/CompTIA/CompTIA_Security_digital_certificate.png)
 _A digital (.pdf) certificate for passing the CompTIA Security+ exam.
-You will receive a physical version in your physical certificate kit once you confirm your address._
+You will receive a physical version in your physical certificate kit._

 ## Do CompTIA certifications expire?